lightning-js/blits/docs/getting_started.md

 2. Once the server is up and running, open your web browser and navigate to the URL displayed in the console.
 Congratulations!
 You now have your brand new Lightning 3 App up and running.

-### Next stepts
+### Next steps

-You are now ready to dive into the world of TV app development using the Lightning 3 App Development Framework.
+You are now ready to dive into the world of TV app development using Blits.
 In the following sections, we will explore the core concepts and guide you through building your TV applications step by step.